AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 ## 🏗️ AJAX System Overview & Integration Limitations

 The AJAX system is built as a closed, certified Grade 2 security solution.
-It’s designed to be tamper-proof, interference-resistant, and independent from DIY environments — for good reason: it’s used in banks, businesses, and homes that need real protection.
+It’s designed to be tamper-proof, interference-resistant, and independent from DIY environments — for good reason: it’s used in banks, businesses, and homes/locations that need _secured_ protection.

 Here’s what you need to understand before integrating: